Promise Fellow Toolbox

 - youthrive’s Being the Change Curriculum (Activities to engage youth in leadership and service focused on a Nobel Laureate)

-- “Engaging Youth Not Typically Asked to Serve”, Youth Service America; a resource guide with constructive ideas and tips
+- “Engaging Youth Not Traditionally Asked to Serve”, Youth Service America; a resource guide with constructive ideas and tips

 - Youth Service America (YSA)- YSA offers youth, educators, community organizations and families the resources and trainings to help all young people find their voice, take action, and make an impact on vital community issues.
 It includes grants for young people, blogs and webinars among many other useful resources.